0

 Rural Exchange: The Rural Exchange quarterly meeting initiative is set up to build consistent, focused engagement with rural economic developers.

-Program Connections: Connections to and navigating support for OEDIT programs like Rural Jump-Start, Enterprise Zones, Just Transition Community Funding, Skill Advance Colorado Job Training Grant, and industry-specific opportunities.
+Program Connections: Connections to and navigating support for OEDIT programs like Rural Jump-Start, Enterprise Zones, Just Transition Community Funding and industry-specific opportunities.

 All Rural Programs and Funding